How to delete duplicate photos on your iPhone

 - Confirm Delete.

-How do I delete duplicate photos in iCloud?
+How to delete duplicate photos from iCloud

 If you’re syncing your photos to iCloud, Gemini Photos makes it easier to clean up duplicates on there, too.
 But before you start cleaning up your pictures, you’ll want to verify you have iCloud Photos enabled: